About 4-H Schoolyard Habitats Outreach

 How do I get in contact with a school’s Outreach Partner?

-Contact our Program Coordinator (below) for this information.
-[If a school doesn’t have a designated Outreach Partner, we appreciate any assistance to advertise the open position throughout the school community and beyond.]
+(If a school doesn’t have a designated Outreach Partner, we appreciate any assistance to advertise the open position throughout the school community and beyond.)

 Our group members acknowledge the immense contributions of founder, Barbara Dunbar, who passed away suddenly in February 2022.
 She inspired us, taught us, and infused us with the knowledge and responsibility to proceed with the mission to connect Youth with Nature.

-Program-level funding is and has been obtained exclusively through grants and financial and/or in-kind donations from individuals and the organizations depicted below (this listing does not imply endorsement of the program by these organizations).
+Funding is and has been obtained exclusively through grants and financial and/or in-kind donations from individuals and the organizations depicted below.
 Individual schools, parent-teacher organizations, and student clubs and councils also obtain funding and contribution of goods and services for related projects at individual schools; those additional sponsors vary widely by school and are not fully reflected here.